 Buy one though.
 Add a pair of cabled JBL Tune 110 in-ear headphones for €10 and you’ve got days of radio and MP3 on one charge.

 A portable radio.
-The Dabman 13 for example
+The Dabman 13 DAB / FM / MP3 player.

 At €22 you should probably buy one of these too!
 What I like about this little DAB+, FM and MP3 player is the speaker.
 It’s an acceptable sounding 1.5w unit that will cover a campfire gathering.
-It will eat through the rechargeable battery in an evening (as little as three hours) but it also runs directly from a USB power bank.
+It will eat through the rechargeable battery, a widely available copy of the Nokia BL-5C, in an evening (as little as three hours) but it also runs directly from a USB power bank.
 A €15 5000mah power bank will drive it for a week of evenings.

 The only thing you’ll get out of this device is music so don’t expect anything else but for the price of a restaurant meal and in the size of a puncture repair kit, it’s with me all the time now, and that includes the hobby room, terrace and bathroom too.